A Compactification of the Space of Algebraic Maps from P^1 to P^n: Introduction

 Two further problems to consider are to generalize to higher genus curves and to compare our compactification with the Kontsevich moduli space of stable maps (see, for example, \cite{Alexeev94, BM, FP, KM}).

 The current version of this work is resulted from a substantial revision of the previous version.
-We would like to thank Gerd Faltings for pointing out an error and the referee for pointing out a gap in an early version.
+We would like to thank Gerd Faltings for pointing out an error and the anonymous referee for pointing out a gap in an early version and for his many helpful comments.
 Many useful comments from colleagues are also gratefully acknowledged.
 During the preparation and the revision of this paper, the first author was partially supported by NSA and NSF DMS 0901136.

 Throughout the paper, we will work with a fixed algebraically closed base field of characteristic zero, unless otherwise stated.